Scala (programming language): Case classes and pattern matching

 The idea here is that we partition a list into the elements less than a pivot and the elements not less, recursively sort each part, and paste the results together with the pivot in between.
 This uses the same divide-and-conquer strategy of mergesort and other fast sorting algorithms.

 The match operator is used to do pattern matching on the object stored in list.
 Each case expression is tried in turn to see if it will match, and the first match determines the result.
 In this case, Nil only matches the literal object Nil, but pivot :: tail matches a non-empty list, and simultaneously destructures the list according to the pattern given.
 In this case, the associated code will have access to a local variable named pivot holding the head of the list, and another variable tail holding the tail of the list.
-Note that these variables are read-only, and are semantically very similar to variable bindings established using the let operator in Lisp and Scheme.
+These variables are read-only, and are semantically very similar to variable bindings established using the let operator in Lisp and Scheme.

 Pattern matching also happens in local variable declarations.
 In this case, the return value of the call to tail.partition is a tuple — in this case, two lists.
 (Tuples differ from other types of containers, e.g. lists, in that they are always of fixed size and the elements can be of differing types — although here they are both the same.)
 Pattern matching is the easiest way of fetching the two parts of the tuple.

 The form _ < pivot is a declaration of an anonymous function with a placeholder variable; see the section above on anonymous functions.

 The list operators :: (which adds an element onto the beginning of a list, similar to cons in Lisp and Scheme) and ::: (which appends two lists together, similar to append in Lisp and Scheme) both appear.
 Despite appearances, there is nothing "built-in" about either of these operators.
 As specified above, any string of symbols can serve as function name, and a method applied to an object can be written "infix"-style without the period or parentheses.
 The line above as written: